danjunx/O365-Scripts/MicrosoftFormsLeaver/README.md

 - OneDrive for Business is installed on the server and logged in as the "forms" account (So we can access the XML files that the Flow creates).
 - Generic AD service account that's used to create/modify the AD users.

-To get things started, you'll want to create a Form on the generic "forms" account that has all the fields required for a leaver (usually the full name, when their last day onsite is, who their emails are going to forwarded to, who is going to have their data, etc)<br/>
+To get things started, you'll want to create a Form on the generic "forms" account that has all the fields required for a leaver (usually the full name, when their last day onsite is, who their emails are going to forwarded to, who is going to have their data, etc) like so:
-Like so: <br/>

 <img src="/Images/MicrosoftFormsLeaver/MicrosoftForm.png" width="60%">

 Once you have your form sorted, you'll need to create a Flow to save new Forms responses to a folder in Onedrive folder.
-Here I'm using the submission time as part of the filename so we can have multiple forms submitted at once without it causing problems.<br/> The File Content is generated as an XML-like file using Dynamic Content and the responses within the form to fill the fields.
+Here I'm using the submission time as part of the filename so we can have multiple forms submitted at once without it causing problems.
+The File Content is generated as an XML-like file using Dynamic Content and the responses within the form to fill the fields.
 One thing to note is that inserting the Dynamic Content variables on the Flow creation page was a bit fiddly, but that may have just been a problem at my end.
 <img src="/Images/MicrosoftFormsLeaver/MicrosoftFlow.png" width="60%">

 If you're using the SnipeIT part of the script, you'll want to do the following: